exposit/dw-min-template-latex/README.md

 The resulting playbook is a fillable pdf.

 * You need LaTeX installed (with xelatex) to use this.
-You'll need at least basic LaTeX knowledge.
+You will also need at least a basic understanding of LaTeX.

 * Some elements use absolute positioning, mostly the textfields and overlays.
 So if you add lines in a column above one of these positioned elements, it'll be wonky until you also adjust the positioning.
 This is kind of a PITA but should really only be an issue when adding gear.